 Sufficient time and resources should be allowed for thorough and ongoing consultation processes in accordance with local contexts and situations.
 Sometimes there will be more than one Aboriginal Language represented in the local setting, so a decision needs to be reached as to which language or languages will be developed and taught and who is appropriate to teach and learn the language(s).
 The ultimate authority regarding the choice of language rests with the Traditional Owners/Custodians.

 The development of a language-specific curriculum that is not the language of the land on which the school stands also requires consultation with both the local community and the community that owns the language.
 For assistance in identifying the appropriate people to consult, please contact VAEAI.
-Government schools can also seek assistance from the Department of Education and Training’s Koorie Education Workforce; Catholic schools can contact the Education Officer for Aboriginal and Torres Strait Islanders in their relevant diocese.
+Government schools can also seek assistance from the Department of Education and Training’s Koorie Education Coordinators; Catholic schools can contact the Education Officer for Aboriginal and Torres Strait Islanders in their relevant diocese.
 The Victorian Aboriginal Corporation for Languages (VACL) can also provide assistance.

 Allowance should be made for the possibility that a different language to that preferred by the curriculum development team or the school may eventually be requested and/or chosen by the local community, or that there may be no agreement within the local community as to the choice of language.
 In cases where there is no agreement, the teaching and learning program would not proceed.